jeffmrich/amazon-rekognition-video-analyzer/README.md

 (.venv) $ pip install pytz -t ~/Repos/amazon-rekognition-video-analyzer/lambda/imageprocessor/ # Install pytz to be packaged and deployed with the Image Processor lambda function
 ```

-Finally, obtain an IP web cam and install on the same network as the Video Capture client.
-Configure and test, as per your particular model's instructions, to confirm functionality.
+Finally, obtain an IP web cam and install, configure and test, as per your particular model's instructions.
+Ensure that it is accessible from the machine running the video capture software.

 ## Configuring the project